Aleksandr-Perekhodko/Final-UCF-Project/README.md

 - Is it possible to accurately predict housing prices based on the given data alone?
 - If housing prices are expected to rise, how much would the average price increase be?
 - Are there any outliers in our data?
 And if so, how should we treat them?
-- Are the any other factors that haven't been considered in our analysis?
+- Are there any other factors that haven't been considered in our analysis?

 # Methodology